-Students who violate the student dress code may be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with the acceptable item.
+Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with the acceptable item.
+Any student who repeatedly fails to comply with the dress code may be subject to further discipline, up to and including out of school suspension.